by Luke Wayne

 "To the angel of the congregation in Laodicea write: These are the things that the Amen says, the faithful and true witness, the beginning of the creation by God," (Revelation 3:14, New World Translation).

 Jehovah's Witnesses point to this verse to deny the deity of Christ.
 They claim that if Jesus is the "beginning" of the creation of God, that must mean that He is part of that creation.
 They teach that this verse upholds their view that Jesus is the first creation, the Archangel Michael.
 A more careful reading with proper attention to the greater context, however, actually exposes that this verse does the opposite.
 It actually points to the deity of Jesus and His eternal unity and equality with the Father.

 The Greek word translated "beginning" here is the word "arche."
 Arche certainly can mean "beginning" as in "the first in series,"1 which is how the Jehovah's Witness understands it here.
-But it can also mean "beginning" in the sense of the "origin" or "source" of a thing,2 It even can mean "ruler" or "authority,"3 from which we get words like "archbishop", "archangel", or "arch enemy."
-In Greek philosophy, the "arche" was the eternal absolute from which all created things are derived,4 from which we get words like "archetype".
+But it can also mean "beginning" in the sense of the "origin" or "source" of a thing,2 or can carry the sense of "the one with whom a process begins."3 It even can mean "ruler" or "authority,"4 from which we get words like "archbishop", "archangel", or "arch enemy."
+In Greek philosophy, the "arche" was the eternal absolute from which all created things are derived,5 from which we get words like "archetype".
 So it is not enough merely to note that Jesus IS the "beginning of the creation of God."
 We have to ask in what sense is Jesus the "arche" of creation?
 How is He using the word here?